Missing son of country singer Mindy McCready found in Arkansas

 "She didn't resist," Rahbany said of McCready.

-He said Zander was in the custody of the Arkansas Divison of Child and Family Services.
+He said Zander was in the custody of the Arkansas Division of Child and Family Services.
 No charges were filed against McCready or Wilson.

 "We're working with Arkansas officials to bring him (Zander) back as soon as possible," Terri Durdaller of the Florida Department of Children and Families said on Saturday.